 Let's Talk About Fat

 Not so long ago, coconut oil's high levels of saturated fats made it a dietary Darth Vader.
-Today, it’s a darling of the Paleo crowd and gaining increased acceptance as research points to its true benefits.
+Today, it’s a darling of the Paleo crowd and is gaining increased acceptance as research points to its true benefits.
 Some studies have noted that regions with the highest intakes of coconut oil, such as the South Pacific and India, have the lowest rates of heart disease in the world.

 Extra virgin olive oil